The following browsers have been successfully tested with Google Maps:

-This map shows the path of the Total Solar Eclipse of 1936 Jun 19 .
+This interactive Google map shows the path of the Total Solar Eclipse of 1936 Jun 19 .
 The northern and southern path limits are blue and the central line is red.
 The yellow lines crossing the path indicate the position of maximum eclipse at 10-minute intervals.
 The four-way toggle arrows (upper left corner) are for navigating around the map.
 The zoom bar (left edge) is used to change the magnification.
-The three buttons (top right) turn on either a map view, a satellite view or a hybrid map/satellite view.
+The two map buttons (top right) let you switch between map view and a satellite view.

 Map centered on (latitude, longitude):